-If you like to write in your free time, have a passion for reporting, shoot videos, have a blog, or just want to share your enthusiasm with the YP community, the Junior Reporters Club is for you.
+If you like to write, take photographs or make videos in your free time, have a passion for reporting, have a blog, or just want to share your enthusiasm with the YP community, the Junior Reporters Club is for you.
 (And if you're not sure how to submit a story to us, here's a handy guide.)

-If you join, you could meet stars and inspiring people, participate in workshops like dim sum making or flight simulation, get up close and personal with professional journalists, write on a regular basis and get your stories published.
+If you join, and hone your skills, you could meet stars and inspiring people, participate in workshops like dim sum making or flight simulation, get up close and personal with professional journalists, write on a regular basis and get your stories published.

 Which skills are we looking for?